Izzie132/legit/Documentation/Build-And-Deploy/New-Environment-Setup.md

 Each environment should have its own app settings JSON file, which should be named appropriately.
 For example, `appsettings.uat.json` for the UAT environment.
 It is typically easiest to copy an existing app settings file and tweak the values contained within as necessary for the new environment.
 Anything that is not defined in this file will be taken from the `appsettings.json` file.

+The deployed environments don't need a connection string because this gets set by the bicep deployment.

 ### `Tools\Infrastructure\{env}.bicepparam`